CHRISTIAN K HUGHES

 -

-Will I be pushed into exposures I can’t handle?
+Will I be pushed into exposures I cannot handle?

-No. Exposures are graded and collaborative.
-Your consent is required at every step of the process. -
+No. Exposures are graded and entirely collaborative.
+Your understanding and consent are required at every step.
+The aim is challenging but manageable work, not endurance. -

 How long does treatment take?